BenjaminPoncet/bobby-snips-tts/README.md

 1. [Set up authentication with a service account][auth] so you can access the API from your local workstation.

 *This guide is an exact of Official Google Text-To-Speech Project.
-See more [googleapis/nodejs-text-to-speech][tts_project]*
+See more on [googleapis/nodejs-text-to-speech][tts_project]*

 [projects]: https://console.cloud.google.com/project
 [billing]: https://support.google.com/cloud/answer/6293499#enable-billing